A ROADIE AND A GRAVEL CYCLIST

 While Russell was aware of the growing buzz around gravel and some of the more popular rides in the Northeast US where he lives, he didn’t pay much attention to it.

 Then, when a couple of his friends said they were going up to do the Tour de Heifer, a mostly dirt road ride in southern Vermont with plenty of hills and some true technical gravel sections, he figured he’d join them.
-It was more because he really enjoyed riding with his friend than due to any great interest in checking out the gravel scene.
+It was more because he really enjoyed riding with his friends than due to any great interest in checking out the gravel scene.

 Russell didn’t have a gravel bike but, crazy as it sounds, he did have a tandem.
 He bought a set of gravel tires and a big range cassette and rode on the back (Happy Stoker) while one of his good friends who had a lot of experience riding tandems drove the front (Happy Captain).